-For the last two years, I’ve become more and more deeply involved with Oxfam Canada.
-I now serve as the Vice Chair on the Board of Directors and every day I am grateful to support work that makes me so proud.
+For the last several years, I’ve become more and more deeply involved with Oxfam Canada.
+I now serve as the Chair on the Board of Directors and every day I am grateful to support work that makes me so proud.
 In my first year on the Board, I gained a great deal of respect and understanding for how Oxfam works and for the staff – here in Canada and around the world.
 I’ve also learned some things about myself.
 When I joined the Board, I strongly believed in the importance of women’s rights.
 But I didn’t consider myself a feminist.
 Now I do.
 I’m a hopeful, knowledgeable and motivated feminist who believes that change is happening.
 And knows that more change is coming, because of the work Oxfam does.

 I’d worked in international development before, so I knew that Oxfam’s approach was different from other organizations.
 I saw that Oxfam was leading the global effort against inequality and advancing rights for women and girls in a way that none of the other INGOs were.

 I grew up in a traditional immigrant family in Canada.
 I keenly felt the boundaries that separated boys and girls in our home, and always pushed against them.
 I was also very aware of how much more difficult and dangerous these boundaries are for women and girls in other parts of the world.
 I saw that for myself, again, when I joined a small group of Oxfam staff on a trip to Bangladesh in 2019.